-Be sure you read the meal plan thoroughly since you need to save some of the ingredients to use in other night’s meals.
+Be sure to read the meal plan thoroughly since you need to save some of the ingredients to use in other night’s meals.
 Because you are reusing ingredients, this meal plan should cut down on food waste and save you some time in the kitchen.

 I also like to cook once and use the leftovers in more than one meal.
 You will see that on the first night you are grilling a big batch of chicken.
 It doesn’t take much extra time to grill a few more pieces and you will more than make up that time during the rest of the week.

 I am listing the meal plan outlined below.
 To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of March & April 2018) sign up here.
 (If you are already signed up for my weekly updates, you can access it here.
 The password is in your weekly emails.)